 Rotary Laser or Continuous Line Laser

 While rotary lasers are pretty standard for outdoor jobs, do you need them for installing ceilings or can you switch out for your line laser?
 Honestly, the type of laser you want to use depends on the size of the room.
 If you are installing a ceiling in a 1,000 or more square feet room, you will need the power of a rotary laser.
-It is not so much that you will need its rotating beam function, though it does help, but you need its power.
-Line laser levels may go a couple hundred feet, but rotary lasers pack the power to be seen at 1,000+ feet, making them necessary when doing large ceiling jobs.
+It is not so much that you will need its rotating beam function, though it does help, you need its power.
+Line laser levels may go a couple of hundred feet, but rotary lasers pack the power to be seen at 1,000+ feet, making them necessary when doing large ceiling jobs.

 However, if you are working in a small room and installing a ceiling, your standard line laser level will do the job just fine.
 It is a less bulky, lighter weight, and more affordable alternative to a rotary laser, However, if you are trying to make the choice between one or the other, it is best to think not just about your current job installing a ceiling, but any future jobs that you may need it for as well.